We’ve used the Dublin Pass on multiple visits to Dublin, and we’re often asked is it actually worth buying?

 Further Reading

-- If you’re exploring more of Ireland, take a look at our guide to spending 2 days in Belfast, and our guide to the Coastal Causeway
+If you’re exploring more of Ireland, take a look at our guide to spending 2 days in Belfast and our guide to the Causeway Coastal Route.
+We also have guides to the Game of Thrones filming locations in Ireland and the Game of Thrones Studio Tour.

 Ray says